 Children who have experienced hospital procedures such as intubation, suctioning, etc. can often develop the idea that the mouth and throat hurts and should be avoided.
 Similarly, children with reflux who experience discomfort during and after feeding may also associate oral experiences as painful and unpleasant.
 As parents and caregivers, we need to identify situations or difficulties that may interfere with a child’s abilities to experience their world through oral exploration.
 By providing pleasurable oral and facial input, oral development can begin to re-shape early learning experiences and set the stage for more positive and earlier experiences with food.

-Some children who have not gone through the important oral motor exploration stage fully or at all go through it when they are started on fish oils or NV original.
-As they say, better late than never!
+Some children who have not gone through the important oral motor exploration stage fully or at all go through it when they are started on nutritional strategies.

 There are therapies to help a child work on drinking from a straw and there are special cups and straws you can purchase to help.
 But perhaps there are things you can try first.
 My son Tanner had severe oral apraxia -so we had to work on drinking from a straw too.
 Even though there are other methods -here are the three key things I found to be awesome for tricking his body into drinking from a straw. (tricking – is a great word to put to use in regards to apraxia)